What type of content do you primarily create?

 By tapping into YouTube's vast audience, you open doors to new listeners and viewers, expanding your reach and growing your podcast's popularity.

-3. Better engagement with your audience
+3. Connect with your audience through video

 YouTube provides a platform where you can be yourself through video, helping you build trust with your audience and interact with them authentically.